Blog Details

 Nearby, the Baitul Mukarram and Polwel Super Markets are just a quick rickshaw ride away, adding to the convenience for locals.

-Parking is inadequate, with limited space available for the high volume of vehicles in the area.
+Parking facilities in Motijheel are insufficient, with limited spaces that cannot accommodate the high number of vehicles in the area.

 Pedestrian-friendly facilities are also insufficient, with sidewalks and crossings needing improvement to ensure safety and ease for walkers.